drshriveer/gtools/gomonorepo/README.md

   gomonorepo [OPTIONS] <command>

 Application Options:
   -r, --root=          Root directory of the mono repo. (default: .)
+      --invocationDir= If invocationDir is not the root directory, invocation will be limited to the invocationDir and its subdirectories.
   -v, --verbose        Enable verbose logging.
   -p, --parallelism=   Permitted parallelism for tasks that can be parallelized. (default: 4) -t, --timeout=       Timeout for the command. (default: 5m) -x, --excludePath=   Paths to to exclude from searches (these may be regex).
 Note: Anything excluded by git is ignored by default. (default: node_modules, vendor)

 Help Options:
   -h, --help           Show this help message

 Available commands:
   detect-changes  detect changed modules and their dependencies.